Werrong Beach – the best-kept secret in Royal National Park

 One of the best things about living in Sydney is its proximity to big, striking nature.
-Royal National Park on the southern fringes of the city is the world’s second … Read more
+Royal National Park on the southern fringes of the city is the world’s second-oldest … Read more

 Marley Beach and Little Marley Beach are two gorgeous and fairly secluded beaches tucked away between the headlands of the Royal National Park coastline.
 The Little Marley, particularly, is my … Read more

-Winifred Falls is one of the prettiest waterfalls in Royal National Park that you can swim in, and you can reach them by a short, 2-kilometre return Winifred Falls trail … Read more
+Winifred Falls is one of the prettiest waterfalls in Royal National Park that you can swim in, and you can reach it by a short, 2-kilometre return Winifred Falls trail … Read more

 Burning Palms Beach is one of the prettiest beaches in Royal National Park.
 It can be accessed only on foot by several different trails: Palm Jungle Loop trail from Otford … Read more

-Bulgo beach is not technically in Royal National Park, but rather on the southern edge of it (see it on Google Maps).
-It is unusual in that it is home … Read more
+Bulgo Beach is not technically in Royal National Park, but rather on the southern edge of it.
+It is unusual in that it is home to a shack village – … Read more

 Forest Path is one of the oldest walking trails in Royal National Park and one of the prettiest.
 It follows the Hacking River as it winds its way through the … Read more

-Only an hour’s drive from Sydney, Bundeena to Marley Beach track in Royal National Park is one of the most scenic coastal walks in Sydney.
-It is the northern end … Read more
+Only an hour’s drive from Sydney, the Bundeena to Marley Beach track in Royal National Park is one of the most scenic coastal walks in Sydney.
+It is the northern … Read more

 The southern end of Lady Carrington Drive in Royal National Park is probably the best section of the temperate rainforest that can be easily accessed in the park.
 It is … Read more